ttkxok/Lightweight-Backdoor-Attack-Detection/README.md

-# Lightweight-Backdoor-Attack-Detection
-Frequency-Domain Trigger Embedding for Lightweight Backdoor Attack Detection in DNNs
+# Frequency-Domain Trigger Embedding for Lightweight Backdoor Attack Detection in DNNs
+## abstract
+Deep neural networks (DNNs) are vulnerable to backdoor attacks, where the model outputs incorrect results upon receiving data with specific triggers.
+Existing trigger detection methods for backdoor attacks often suffer from implementation complexity and high costs.
+This paper proposes a novel approach by embedding customized triggers in the frequency domain to detect DNN backdoors.
+By adding a custom trigger to the frequency domain of an untrustworthy image and observing the model's output, we can distinguish between clean and poisoned images.
+Our method achieves average poisoned image detection rates of 97.47\%, 99.40\%, and 99.31\% on the Fashion-MNIST, CIFAR-10, and EuroSAT-RGB datasets, respectively.
+This lightweight and efficient detection strategy offers a practical solution to enhance the security of DNNs against backdoor attacks.